 Chicago is not exactly road or off-road nirvana for cyclists so we take what we can get but there are some hidden gems.
 I was introduced to one by Fabio Orlandi – the Des Plaines River Trail.

 As of today Christian is in 3rd place in the Tour De France and i’m in front of an LCD display and keyboard 40lbs heavier than that fine day.

 Chicago has been a little Seattle of late – wet.
 Very wet.
 Mow the lawn in August wet.
 No scorched earth anywhere to be found wet.
 The USPro Crit weekend was no different.
 Wet and wild.
 The rain let up for the pro race […]

-Tested out my new Nikon Zoom lens at stage 1 and 2 of the Tour of Elk Grove.
+See the pics! – Tested out my new Nikon Zoom lens at stage 1 and 2 of the Tour of Elk Grove.
 Chris Horner and Fast Freddie Rodriguez from team Predictor Lotto were in attendance plus all the top US pros.
-See the pics!
+Overheard Freddy saying […]

 I made my first remote connection in 1992, using a Macintosh “cube”.
 BBS’es and file transfers were the purpose.
 Soon I was online with both Windows and Macs using programs such as Crosstalk.
 While intriguing, it wasn’t until I logged onto the Internet in […]